 Again, Processing operates with selected features, not with whole layer.
 When first "Select by expression" alg executed it creates selection in layer.
 And all subsequent algorithms will work with this selection.
 This is not a bug.
 More over, as I already said, this behaviour can be configured.
 There is nothing wrong here and nothing to fix.

-#7 Updated by Aitor Forcada over 4 years ago
+#7 Updated by Aitor Forcada almost 5 years ago

 Maybe I didn’t explain the problem very well.
 I know that processing tools use to work with selected features, inside and outside the modeler.
 Just to understand better your answer and what is behind the modeler, I tried your second suggestion of uncheck "Use only selected features" option in Processing → Options, and also I get wrong results.
 Running the model in this way, I get the count of all the points of the layer, and not of those that reach the query applied in the selection.
 Anyway, as I mentioned before, I solved my problem using “Extract by attribute” before reporting the supposed bug.
 So, if you consider that it is not a bug sorry for the inconvenience.